waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Miki (Jolteon): Defeated (Turn #4809).
 - Kuni (Vaporeon): Defeated (Turn #4821).
 - Next target: Kimono Girl 3 at (6, 2).
+- Kimono Girl 3 (at 6, 2): Battling (Turn #4823).
+- GNEISS leading with 16/71 HP.
+Plan to switch to Calcifer if needed.